chetechy/Chada-Tech-Clocks/README.md

 # Chada-Tech-Clocks
 Chada Tech has domestic and international clients.
 To meet international standard ISO 8601, Chada Tech  wants their clients to be able to view a 12- and a 24-hour clock on their website rather than just the standard 12-hour clock.
+Functional Requirements
+1. Clock12: Time should be displayed in 12-hour format where the clock does not exceed 12:59:59.
+2. Clock24: Time should be displayed in 24-hour format where the clock does not exceed 23:59:59.
+3. Both clocks should display on the screen with the current time in the proper format.
+For
+example:
+4. Your solution should allow the user to exit the program as well as add one hour, minute, or second to both clocks from a user menu as follows:
+5. Once a selection is made from the user menu, the program should take action based on that choice.
+Both clocks must display on the screen simultaneously in the proper format next to each other.
+Below is a sample of the expected output if the user selects option 3 from the menu